ralfhenze/railplan/rail-network-planning/README.md

 **Validity Period**       | _Period_           | TODO
 **Geo Location**          | _Location_         | [Geographic coordinates](https://en.wikipedia.org/wiki/Geographic_coordinate_system) within Germany, defined by [Latitude](https://en.wikipedia.org/wiki/Latitude) and [Longitude](https://en.wikipedia.org/wiki/Longitude)

-### Domain Events
+### Commands

-Internal:

-* Station created
+* Add Rail Network Draft
-* Station renamed
+* Add Train Station
-* Stations connected / Track created
+* Add Railway Track
+* Rename Train Station
+* Relocate Train Station
+* Remove Train Station
-* Track removed
+* Remove Railway Track
-* Rail Network Proposal drawn
-* Rail Network Proposal validated
+* Release Rail Network
-* Time Period defined

-External:
+### Published Events

-* Rail Network Plan released
+* Rail Network released

 ### Invariants

-Station:
+Train Station:

 * a Station is located within Germany's bounding rectangle
 * a Station is located on land
-* a Station's GeoLocation always has Latitude and Longitude
 * a Station's Name begins with an uppercase letter
-* a Station's Name contains [a-zA-Z\ \.\-\(\)]
+* a Station's Name is allowed to contain \[a-zA-ZäöüßÄÖÜ .-()\]
-* a Station's Name is unique
+* a Station's Name is unique within the Rail Network
 * the minimum distance between two Stations is 10 km

-Track:
+Railway Track:

 * a Track connects two different Stations
 * two Stations can only be connected by a single Track
 * a Track has no direction
 * the maximum length of a Track is 200 km

-Rail Network Plan:
+Released Rail Network:

-* the Rail Network Plan contains at least two Stations and one Track
+* the Rail Network contains at least two Stations and one Track
-* the Rail Network Plan contains no stand-alone / unconnected Stations
-* the Rail Network Plan is a single graph without unconnected islands / sub-graphs
+* the Rail Network is a single graph without unconnected Stations or sub-graphs
-* the TimePeriods of released Rail Network Plans are continuous without gaps and don't overlap
+* the Validity Periods of Released Rail Networks are continuous without gaps and don't overlap
-* released Rail Network Plans can't be changed any more
+* Released Rail Networks can't be changed any more